kevin218/Eureka/docs/source/quickstart.rst

 3.2 As the simulated data is containing a transit of WASP-43b, let's call the event 'wasp43b'.
 If you have a look into the ``run_eureka.py`` script, this has been already been set for you (``eventlabel = 'wasp43b'``).
-In order for Eureka to find the control files, you have to change their names:
+In order for Eureka! to find the control files, you have to change their names:

 .. code-block:: python